-- 1. To better understand how children develop through a study of their characteristics and needs; - 2.
+- 1. To better understand how children develop through a study of their characteristics and needs. - 2.
 To learn about the major theoretical traditions that have a stated view on both typical and atypical growth and development of children. - 3.
 To articulate the range of factors that influence children in their developmental lives. - 4.
 To appreciate and respect the range of influences on development exerted by cultural context, family, school and community. - 5.
-To appreciate and respect the range of influences on development exerted by cultural context, family, school and community. - 6.
-To be better equipped to thoughtfully discuss some of the current issues and controversial positions held by various professionals in the field of child development.
+To be better equipped to thoughtfully discuss some of the current issues and controversial positions held by various professionals in the field of child development. - 6.
+To gain an appreciation of the use of empirical methods to study child behavior and development.